kamrik/IntroText/labs/asgn2_SQL.md

 Follow the assignment invitation link
 https://classroom.github.com/a/kTp6mB_r

-In the repo created by GtiHub Classroom modify the `queries.sql` file.
+In the repo created by GitHub Classroom modify the `queries.sql` file.
 It will be auto-graded on each commit.

 ## Introduction
 This exercise is based on an SQLite database.
-In addition to the two tables we used in the labs it contains another table that is defined as follows:
+In addition to the two tables we used in the labs, it contains another table that is defined as follows:

 ```sql
 CREATE TABLE rectangles (